What is ringworm and what causes it?

 "Ringworm is contagious and can be passed between infected and non-infected individuals through direct contact or by contact with contaminated objects."

-How long does it take to get it?
+How long does it take for the lesions to appear?

 The incubation period between exposure to ringworm fungus and the development of ringworm lesions usually ranges from seven to fourteen days; some cases may take up to 21 days before signs of infection develop.